Boundary structure of gauge fields on asymptotically AdS spaces: Acknowledgments

 \section{Acknowledgments}

 We wish to thank X.~Bekaert, I.~Dneprov, A.~Tseytlin and especially N.~Boulanger and R.~Gover for fruitful discussions.
 Useful exchanges with G. Barnich, M.~Ba\~nados, J.~Herfray are acknowledged.
-M.G. also wishes to thank I.~Krasil'shchik, Th.~Popelensky, A.~Verbovetsky.
+M.G. also wishes to thank I.~Krasil'shchik, Th.~Popelensky, A.~Verbovetsky, and J.~Slov\'ak.
 M.M. is grateful to V.~Krivorol and A.~Selemenchuk for useful discussions.
-Part of this work was done when the authors participated in the thematic program ``From Asymptotic Symmetries to Flat Holography: Theoretical Aspects and Observable Consequences'' at the Galileo Galilei Institute for Theoretical Physics (Florence, Italy) and in the thematic program ``Carrollian physics and holography" at the Erwin Schrodinger Institute for Mathematics and Physics (Vienna, Austria).
+Part of this work was done when the authors participated in the thematic program ``From Asymptotic Symmetries to Flat Holography: Theoretical Aspects and Observable Consequences'' at the Galileo Galilei Institute for Theoretical Physics (Florence, Italy) and in the thematic program ``Carrollian physics and holography'' at the Erwin Schr\"odinger Institute for Mathematics and Physics (Vienna, Austria).